David Puttnam: Politics

 In 1997, Puttnam entered the House of Lords as a life peer and was granted Letters Patent to become Baron Puttnam, of Queensgate in the Royal Borough of Kensington and Chelsea.
 In 1998, he was named in a list of the biggest private financial donors to the Labour Party.
 In 2002, he chaired the joint scrutiny committee on the Communications Bill, which recommended an amendment to prevent ownership of British terrestrial television stations by companies with a significant share of the newspaper market.
 This was widely interpreted as being aimed at stopping Rupert Murdoch's News Corporation from buying Channel Five.
-When the government opposed the amendment, Puttnam brokered a compromise – the introduction of a 'public interest' test, to be applied by the new regulator Ofcom but without explicit restrictions.
+When the government opposed the amendment, Puttnam brokered a compromise with the introduction of a 'public interest' test, to be applied by the new regulator Ofcom but without explicit restrictions.

 From 2004 to 2005, Puttnam chaired the Hansard Society Commission on Communication of Parliamentary Democracy, the final report of which urged all political parties to commit to a renewal of parliamentary life in an attempt to reinvigorate representative democracy.
 In 2007, he chaired the Joint Parliamentary Committee on the Draft Climate Change Bill.

 From 2012 to 2017, Puttnam was the Prime Ministerial Trade Envoy to Vietnam, Laos, Cambodia and Myanmar (Burma).
-During the same period, Puttnam – who lives in Skibbereen, County Cork – was named Ireland's Digital Champion by Communications Minister Pat Rabbitte, TD.
+During the same period, Puttnam, who lives in Skibbereen, County Cork, was named Ireland's Digital Champion by Communications Minister Pat Rabbitte.